Pro-Kremlin novelist injured in car explosion in Russia

 Last month, an explosion in a cafe in St. Petersburg killed a popular military blogger, Vladlen Tatarsky.
 Officials once again blamed Ukrainian intelligence agencies for orchestrating it.

-Tass cited Prilepin’s spokespeople as saying that he was “ok.”
-No details were given about the extent of the injuries.
+Governor of the Niznhy Novgorod region Gleb Nikitin said Prilepin suffered minor bone fractures and was receiving medical help.

-Russian news outlet RBC reported, citing unnamed sources, that on Saturday, Prilepin was traveling back to Moscow from Ukraine’s partially occupied Donetsk and Luhansk regions and stopped in the Nizhny Novogorod region for a meal.
+Russian news outlet RBC reported, citing unnamed sources, that Prilepin was traveling back to Moscow on Saturday from Ukraine’s partially occupied Donetsk and Luhansk regions and stopped in the Nizhny Novogorod region for a meal.

+Police are investigating the incident, and a criminal probe has been launched on the charge of terrorist act.
+Interiori Ministry spokeswoman Irina Volk said a suspect has been detained.

 Prilepin became a supporter of Russian President Vladimir Putin in 2014, after Putin illegally annexed the Crimean peninsula.
 He was involved in the conflict in eastern Ukraine on the side of Russia-backed separatists.
 Last year, he was sanctioned by the European Union for his support of Russia’s full-scale invasion of Ukraine.